|

 stand out.
 Consider a wide variety of ways to make your

 card jump out of the pack.
-The texture or color of the card
+The texture or color of the

 10. Legible

-Use a legible font that makes the text on the business card
+Use a legible font that makes the text on the business

-colors, and avoid using porous paper that will allow the
+Use contrasting colors, and avoid using porous paper

-ink to bleed and the text to blend into the card.
+that will allow the ink to bleed and the text to blend

 11. Spelling

-There is little more embarrassing than business cards that
+There is little more embarrassing than business cards

-contain typographical errors.
-Proofread the cards multiple
+that contain typographical errors.
+Proofread the cards

 Maximize the power of your business cards.

-Whether you are networking, or just being personable, business
+Whether you are networking, or just being personable,

-to business marketing.
+and crucial to business marketing.

 About the Author: